apache/couchdb-documentation/rfcs/010-per-document-access-control.md

 * per-access views
 * differentiation between read and write access for documents
-* sharing infividual documents between multitple users or groups.
+* sharing individual documents between multiple users or groups.

 However, the design of this iteration aims to allow turning these non-goals into actual goals later.